 Accessibility

-In order to enhance the experience of customers with specific needs, Cogeco provides several accessibility services so that everyone, without exception, can easily enjoy TV, phone, and Internet services.
+In order to enhance the experience of customers with specific needs, Cogeco provides several accessibility services for TV, phone, and Internet services.

 TV